cokelaer/fitter/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
-1.4.1     * Update timeout in docs from 10 to 30 seconds by @mpadge in
+1.5.0     * removed easydev and replaced by tqdm for progress bar
-            https://github.com/cokelaer/fitter/pull/47
+          * progressbar from tqdm also allows replacement of joblib need 1.4.1     * Update timeout in docs from 10 to 30 seconds by @mpadge in https://github.com/cokelaer/fitter/pull/47
           * Add Kolmogorov-Smirnov goodness-of-fit statistic by @lahdjirayhan in